Resources

 The JoinedWorkz source code and related projects are hosted on GitLab.
 Depending on your setup, you may use the public repository, a mirror or an internal fork managed by your organization.

-Browse the source code, inspect generator templates and follow the evolution of the toolchain.
+Browse the source code, inspect generator templates and follow the evolution of the toolchain and example projects.

 Issues & enhancements